Apply for help with household, healthcare and home heating costs: Seniors Care Grant

 Help with your application

-The Seniors Care Grant can help you with the application process and answer questions about proof of income, home ownership or lease agreement, and receipts for household services.
+The Seniors Care Grant can help you with the application process and answer questions about proof of income, home ownership or lease agreement, and receipts for household and healthcare services and home heating.

 Receipts